 “Noah had dragged a chair over to the fridge where magnets had been placed up high and swallowed 30 of them,” Yahoo 7 reported, warning parents that this common household object can be potentially lethal.

-As well as being choking hazards, magnets behave in very worrying ways when they are swallowed, and can cause a lot of damage.
+As well as being choking hazards, magnets behave in very worrying ways when they are swallowed, and can cause serious damage.
 While Noah had swallowed a magnetic therapy necklace made up of 30 small magnets strung together (which he thought were lollies), similar risks are associated with swallowing other small magnets – such as those found in fridge magnets and some toys.

-“They travel along the intestine and they are attracted to each other, trying to get together and by doing this, they create little holes inside the gut,” Dr Pacilli told Yahoo 7.
+“They travel along the intestine and they are attracted to each other, [and as they] get together, they create little holes inside the gut,” Dr Pacilli told Yahoo 7.

 While Noah’s is an extreme case of swallowing a bunch of magnets at once, magnets are very commonly found in children’s toys and this serves as a warning about the dire effects of swallowing them.